fortune1991/fortune1991.github.io/projects/build_diaries/surf.md

 ## Shaping

 May 2022, I purchased a "blank" from Sadhana surfboards in Christchurch.
-This is basically an overside piece of foam built around a stringer, that needs cutting, shaping and sanding back to your intended surfboard shape.
+This is basically an oversized piece of foam built around a stringer.
+It needs cutting, shaping and sanding back to your intended surfboard shape.
 I went through some design options with Alex and we settled on a plan to build a "Performance Longboard" that would still allow me to "Hang Ten" on the off chance I don’t wipe out immediately.

 **Rough cuts, sanding and hoovering**
 <p align="center">